floooh/fips/README.md

 fips
 ====

-**fips** is a combination of Python and cmake scripts to integrate existing build tools, IDEs and platform SDKs into an easy to use high-level multi-platform build system for C/C++ projects.
+**fips** is a combination of Python and cmake scripts to integrate existing build tools, IDEs and platform SDKs into an easy-to-use, high-level, multi-platform build system for C/C++ projects.

 Or in other words: it's [Oryol's](http://www.github.com/floooh/oryol) build system, isolated into its own project, plus support for external dependencies.